rnakato/ShortCake/README.md

 For more information about Docker, see [the original website](https://docs.docker.com/get-started/overview/).

 ### 3.2.
-Singularity (Apptainer)
+Apptainer

-(Note: Singularity has recently been renamed [Apptainer](https://apptainer.org/).
-To use Apptainer, simply replace the `singularity` command with `apptainer`.)
+(Note: Singularity has recently been renamed [Apptainer](https://apptainer.org/).)

-You can build the singularity file (.sif) of ShortCake with this command:
+You can build the apptainer file (.sif) of ShortCake with this command:

-    # If you use singularity
+    # If you use apptainer
-    singularity build -F shortcake.sif docker://rnakato/shortcake
+    apptainer build -F shortcake.sif docker://rnakato/shortcake
     # If you use apptainer
     apptainer build -F shortcake.sif docker://rnakato/shortcake

-Instead, you can download the singularity image of ShortCake from our [Dropbox](https://www.dropbox.com/scl/fo/lptb68dirr9wcncy77wsv/h?rlkey=whhcaxuvxd1cz4fqoeyzy63bf&dl=0) (We use singularity version 3.8.5).
+Instead, you can download the apptainer image of ShortCake from our [Dropbox](https://www.dropbox.com/scl/fo/lptb68dirr9wcncy77wsv/h?rlkey=whhcaxuvxd1cz4fqoeyzy63bf&dl=0) (We use apptainer version 1.4.2).

 Then you can run ShortCake with the command:

     # Execute Jupyter Notebook (Python and R)
-    singularity exec [--nv] shortcake.sif jupyternotebook.sh
+    apptainer exec [--nv] shortcake.sif jupyternotebook.sh

     # Execute RStudio Server
-    singularity exec [--nv] shortcake.sif rserver.sh <port>
+    apptainer exec [--nv] shortcake.sif rserver.sh <port>

     # Execute R directory
-    singularity exec [--nv] shortcake.sif R
+    apptainer exec [--nv] shortcake.sif R

 The `--nv` option is needed if you use a GPU.